Family Counselling across Perth and Fremantle

 A family therapy session usually lasts between 60-90 minutes; the intervals between sessions are from one to several weeks depending on the presented problems, the needs of the family members, the stage of the treatment and other variables.
 Decisions over these matters are negotiated collaboratively with clients and any other involved professionals.
 Although it is hard to estimate, and it differs widely, the average length of family therapy treatment ranges between 6 – 20 sessions.

-Family therapists most often work with more than one family member in the room but individual sessions, or meetings with parents separate from children for example, are also offered when appropriate.
+Family counsellors most often work with more than one family member in the room but individual sessions, or meetings with parents separate from children for example, are also offered when appropriate.